 To assist the Directors' continuing professional development, the Company plans to provide briefings and other training and recommend Directors to attend relevant seminars to develop and refresh their knowledge and skills.
 A record of the training received by the respective Directors are kept and updated by the Company Secretary.
-During the first quarter of 2018, the following Board members received a directors' training hosted by the legal advisor to our Company, which was about, inter alia, the GEM Listing Rules, Companies Ordinance and Securities and Futures Ordinance.
+During the year ended 31 December 2016, all Board members have received a directors' training hosted by the legal advisor to our Company, which was about, inter alia, the GEM Listing Rules, Companies Ordinance and Securities and Futures Ordinance.

-Name of Directors Training on Director's responsibilities provided by the Company's legal advisor
+Training on Director's responsibilities provided by the Company's legal

+Name of Directors advisor prior to the Listing

 Executive Directors

 Mr. Kelvin LIM Attended

 Mr. CHUA Boon Hou (Cai Wenhao) Attended

 Mr. LIM Kong Joo Attended

-Mr. WANG Jingan Attended

-Mr. SO Zelong Attended

 Non-executive Directors

 Mr. DU Xianjie Attended

 Independent non-executive Directors

 Ms. POK Mee Yau Attended

 Mr. LIU Ji Attended

 Mr. LEUNG Yiu Cho Attended